 Grand Admiral Karl Donitz – May 1945.

-As the U-boats stood on the river banks, the people of Derry~Londonderry had the chance to explore.
-Father Arthur O’Reilly was 13-years-old and taking a break from exam studies.
-A British naval officer showed him around one of the vessels.
-The young O’Reilly used the periscope and observed deactivated torpedo bays.
+As the U-Boats awaited their fate, locals had a chance to explore.
+Father Arthur O’Reilly was 13-years-old and taking a break from exam studies when an officer of the Royal Navy showed him around one of the submarines.

 Father Arthur O’Reilly – 2015